 - Do Lower Prices Lead to More Sales?

-Here are some of the headlines I just created off the ones above, without copying them outright:
+Here are some of the headlines that I just created from the ones above, without copying them outright:

 - A Brief Guide to Fixing Your Email Opt-in Box and Getting More Subscribers